fakahil/fakahil.github.io/posts/make-it-work/index.rst

 .. description:
 .. type: text

-If you feel that the world is racing at a tremendous speed and one lifetime is not enough to grasp it all and know everything there is, if you are an Astronomy/Astrophysics/Physics PhD holder (or researcher) who cannot handle the sight of their written thesis and want to start a brand new project (and life), a project that ACTUALLY contributes to society somehow, with the skills that you have acquired during your research years (let's be honest those will be mainly shitty programming skills, you might have done some science and high school math but not enough to make you an expert, just a lost soul), then this post is for you.
+If you feel that the world is racing at a tremendous speed and one lifetime is not enough to grasp it all and know everything there is, if you are an Astronomy/Astrophysics/Physics PhD holder (or researcher) who cannot handle the sight of their written thesis and want to start a brand new project (and life), a project that ACTUALLY contributes to society somehow, with the skills that you have acquired during your research years then this post is for you.

-I have actually realized that majoring in computer science for example would have been more exciting and more beneficial especially career wise.
-But well, no regrets.
-When you work in Astronomy/Astrophysics, which does not make you an ASTRONOMER or an ASTROPHYSICIST by the way (Edwin Hubble is an Astronomer, Stephen Hawking is an Astrophysicist, you are just a junior researcher so easy on the titles buddy), you will have to deal with computing skills, not just writing a code that works and serves your wanted result, but one that is perfect.
+When you work in Astronomy/Astrophysics, you will have to deal with computing skills, not just writing a code that works and serves your wanted result, but one that is beautiful.
 You need to know how to work with servers for example, or how to speed up your code, or how it could be used by and delivered to others.
 This "meta" knowledge will serve you in the long run.
 You will develop a curiosity to how things work in the background.
 Things like software engineering, data science, data structures, version control, web design, web development, etc.

 And here is where you get lost, you have no clue where to start: so many terms, so many definitions, so many perquisite information.
 You have the urge to start from point zero, but that's not a good idea.